bqUAB/software_development/README.md

-# software_development
+# Software Development
-Web application for Software Development
+This is a Web application for Software Development.

+To edit this file please follow [this](https://help.github.com/categories/writing-on-github/) guidelines.